awsdocs/amazon-s3-getting-started-guide/doc_source/CreatingABucket.md

 **Note**
 You are not charged for creating a bucket\.
 You are charged only for storing objects in the bucket and for transferring objects in and out of the bucket\.
 The charges that you incur through following the examples in this guide are minimal \(less than $1\)\.
 For more information about storage charges, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.

+To create a bucket using the AWS Command Line Interface, see [create\-bucket](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/create-bucket.html) in the *AWS CLI Command Reference*\.

 **To create a bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.